The Ancient Burying Ground, the oldest historic site in Hartford, contains the remains of 6,000 men, women and children who settled the town.

 Real estate development had threatened to gobble up what remained of the Ancient Burying Ground when preservationists stepped in.

 Daniel Wadsworth, son of Jeremiah, started the effort to save the Ancient Burying Ground in 1836.
-He led the effort to erect a brownstone obelisk in the cemetery with the names of the founders on it.
+He led the campaign to erect a brownstone obelisk in the cemetery with the names of the founders on it.

 Then in 1892, Emily Seymour Goodwin Holcombe stepped in.
 She came from an old New England family and married another WASP, John Marshall Holcombe, who rose to president of the Phoenix Mutual Life Insurance Co.

 Emily Holcombe started by organizing the Ruth Wyllys Chapter of the Daughters of the American Revolution in 1892.
 Four years later she began restoring the Ancient Burying Ground, no small task.
 It required widening Gold Street, demolishing several buildings and preserving the crumbling gravestones.
-She raised $100,000 for the project and on June 17, 1899 – Bunker Hill Day – 5,000 people came to the dedication of the restored
+She raised $100,000 for the project and on June 17, 1899 – Bunker Hill Day – 5,000 people came to the dedication of the restored cemetery.

 During the ceremony, one city official praised Emily Holcombe.
 “If any man of my knowledge in Hartford had undertaken the task, there would have been nothing left of him but the footprints of those who had stepped upon him,” he said.
 He added that ‘official boards and public men, court committees and obdurate property owners, all bowed to the persuasiveness of Mrs. Holcombe.’